chengkuangan/rhdh-jenkins-showcase/README.md

 Red Hat provides OpenShift Pipelines based on Tekton for CI/CD implementation on OpenShift.
 Customers who are using OpenShift can utilize the OpenShift Pipelines for integrated CI/CD implementation.
 However, many organizations are still using Jenkins for their CI/CD engine, this document outlines the necessary steps to enable the Red Hat Developer Hub and Jenkins integration.

+> Note: This guide is meant to create a demo environment, many of the configurations are not recommended for production usage.

 ## Installing Red Hat Developer Hub

 You can install Red Hat Developer Hub using Operator and [Helm Chart](https://docs.redhat.com/en/documentation/red_hat_developer_hub/1.3/html/installing_red_hat_developer_hub_on_openshift_container_platform/index#assembly-install-rhdh-ocp-helm).
 This guide will follow the steps in Red Hat product documentation to install Red Hat Developer Hub using Operator.